Why did I test it?

 - Java 7: 17s - one core used

 Now, this is more interesting.
 Java 8 is clearly ahead, but still about 6 times slower than node.
-Using three cores vs one.
-This is sad.
+Java8u45 is a bit ahead on that one.
+Java7 is still dreadful, but that was expected.

 A last note on the cores used.
 I noticed it during this test because it runs for longer than the first one.
-Both tests involving Java 7 and node.js take about 25% CPU, which means they use one core (out of my quad core).
-The test in Java 8 uses about 75% CPU, which means bout three cores.
-This is also true for the first test of course.
+Both tests involving Java 7 and node.js take about 100% CPU, which means they use one core (out of my quad core).
+The test in Java 8 uses about 300% CPU, which means bout three cores.
+This is also true for the first test of course, but I didn't notice it at first.

 Let's do one more test: After 100 compressions, how much time does it take?